cp-rep/Bottom/README.md

 - The 'x' key allows highlighting a particular column (currently a "smear" bug when hightlighting and shifting).

 ## Methods
 Everything has been written from scratch.
-I built all of the windows from running the Top program, testing it's functionality, and then returning to code up what I felt it was doing.
+I built all of the windows from running the Top program, testing it's functionality, and then coding up something that would visually represent those tests.
 Regarding gathering the process and OS data, that came from examining the man pages, reading from books, and researching online.
 I really try to pursue the topics I am interested in the "old fashioned" way for best learning and that is what this project is.

 ## Why C++?
-I wanted to write a Linux process management utility that may be easier expanded upon with experimental features.
+I wanted to write a small Linux process management utility that may be easier expanded upon with experimental features.
 I don't have much interest in actually trying to submit this into any official Linux circles or ecosystems.

 ## What is the state of the project?
-Bottom is currently memory leak free and displays 90% of Top's data from the default screen.
-The "main" branch will maintain this stable version.
+Bottom is currently memory leak free and the "main" branch will maintain this stable version.
 It currently supports Arch Linux and Ubuntu.
 The tested Kernel versions will soon be tagged to corresponding commits.

 ## Current Challenges
 I have not determined how to calculate every single process related or OS related data piece and researching those calculations has proved very time consuming.
 I would estimate that the research has often taken as much time as the coding.
 In consequence, I'm using at least one core utility program piped from a function call to retrieve that calculation.
 This results in the main program loop infinitely expanding it's total process count (even though the process closes correctly the total PID number grows very quickly).